 Panic Disorder The American Psychiatric Association added information for those that aren't always able to identify the trigger of their panic attacks, known as "unexpected" attacks.

 Obsessive Compulsive Disorder The APA added information on ways that OCD can manifest itself in different age groups, as well as comorbidity with other disorders.

 Changes in data and basic information on prevalence rates and familiar relationships was also added.
-In addition, the following changes were made to the DSM-V:
+Also, the following changes were made to the DSM-V:

 Generalized Anxiety Disorder The number of physical symptoms associated with GAD was reduced to two.

-Phobias All phobias received wording changes that indicate a person can be diagnosed with a phobia before 6 months.
-Before, all phobias required at least 6 months of living with the phobia before it could be diagnosed as a phobia.
+Phobias All phobias received wording changes that indicate a person can be diagnosed with a phobia before six months.
+Before, all phobias required at least six months of living with the phobia before it could be diagnosed with a phobia.